What Happens When a Robot is in A Car Accident?

-In a few decades, enough legislation and precedents will be passed to outline the specifics of the status quo, but until then, your best bet is to get a good lawyer and hope for a big settlement.
+In a few decades, enough legislation and precedents will be passed to outline the status quo's specifics, but until then, your best bet is to get a good lawyer and hope for a significant settlement.

 Need a civil injury lawyer closer to you?
 Reach out to a:Bus Accident lawyer in Newport Beach, CA, Redondo Beach Bicycle Pathway Accident Lawyers, Marina del Rey, CA accident lawyers near you.

 - Amtrak Injury Attorney

 - ATV Injuries

 - Basic Evidence Gathering in a Vehicular Negligence Claim